-Lagavulin bay is said to have housed as many as 10 illicit stills in the 1700s, but it wasn’t until 1816 that a man by the name of John Johnston purchased a license and began to build the distillery as we know it today.
-Upon visiting the site and gazing at the huddle of white-washed buildings which stand in the shadow of the ruined Dunyvaig, one could almost be forgiven for thinking little has changed in the 200 years since it’s creation.
+Lagavulin bay is said to have housed as many as 10 illicit stills in the 1700s but it wasn’t until 1816 that a man by the name of John Johnston purchased a license and established the distillery we know today.
+Upon gazing at the huddle of white-washed buildings that stand in the shadow of the ruined Dunyvaig, one could almost be forgiven for thinking little has changed in the 200 years since its creation.

-The distillery doesn’t produce the most extensive range of single malts but what owners Diageo do release tends to be of a reliably high standard.
-The excellent 16 year old is the supreme islay dram in the eyes of many and the intriguing 8 year old expression, released to mark the 200th anniversary in 2016 provided a slightly higher strength, yet affordable alternative.
-If like me however, you enjoy your whisky at natural cask strength, the annually released 12 year old is definitely the one to look out for.
+The distillery doesn’t produce the most extensive range of single malts but what owners Diageo release tends to be of a reliably high standard.
+The excellent 16-year-old is the ultimate islay dram for many and the intriguing 8-year-old, released to mark their 200th anniversary provided a slightly higher strength, yet affordable alternative.
+If like me, however, you enjoy your whisky at cask strength, the annually released 12-year-old is one to look out for.

-Cask strength Lagavulin can be magnificent and visitors to the distillery can see this for themselves by taking part in one of the regular warehouse tastings hosted by the legendary, if diminutive figure of warehouse manager Iain McArthur.
-With more than 50 years working at first Port Ellen and then Lagavulin, there is surely no-one more qualified to lead such a tasting of this finest of Islay malts.
+Cask strength Lagavulin can be magnificent and visitors to the distillery can see this for themselves by taking part in one of the regular warehouse tastings hosted by legendary warehouse manager, Iain McArthur.
+With more than 50 years working at Port Ellen and Lagavulin, there is surely no one more qualified to lead such a tasting.

 During a visit to the distillery in September of 2017, I was fortunate enough to enjoy the experience for myself.
-Our group was led through the distillery grounds before settling in a draughty warehouse and arranging ourselves into the seating provided.
-My eye was immediately drawn to the row of casks of varying shapes and sizes, which lay at the centre of the room.
-I was soon watching with mouth-watering anticipation as Iain began to pull an array of drams from the oak and pass them around the room.
-The samples ranged from a 5 to an incredible 35 years old and while each one was exceptional in its own right, a 19 year old, matured in an ex-sherry cask was, for me, the real standout.
-Here was one of those rare moments when one could enjoy a perfect whisky, in the perfect setting.
+We were led through the distillery grounds to the draughty warehouse, My eye couldn’t help but be drawn to the row of casks that lay at the centre of the room.
+Soon I was watching with mouth-watering anticipation as Iain began to pull an array of drams from the oak and pass them around the room.
+The samples ranged from 5 to 35-years-old.
+Each one was exceptional in its own right, but a 19-year-old, matured in an ex-sherry cask was the real standout for me.
+It was one of those all too rare moments when you’re able to enjoy the perfect whisky in the perfect setting.

 Smell: Peat Smoke & Salty Sea Air – the essence of Islay in a glass.
 Bonfire Smoke with Vanilla Cream, Lemon and even a touch of Banana.